Many use these two phrases interchangeably, but they are different classifications for workers.

 Are Independent Contractors and Gig Workers the Same?

 No, gig workers and independent contractors are not the same.
+By definition, it is easy to get them confused, but be aware they can be very different terms.

 They can charge an hourly fee, a flat rate, or sometimes even a commission based on completed work.

 It is also possible for gig workers to work as a part of a company, but they are still gig workers because the nature of their job is short-term or project-based.
+In other words, the definition of a gig.

 Who is Classified As a Gig Worker?